jonemo/blog.jonasneubert.com/_posts/2021-01-10-exploring-the-supply-chain-of-the-pfizer-biontech-and-moderna-covid-19-vaccines.md

 Both Pfizer-BioNTech and Moderna each have two largely independent supply chains in Europe and the United States.
 This makes sense in order to maximize utilization of available manufacturing capacity and to add resilience through redundancy.
 [Bloomberg’s Supply Lines newsletter](https://www.bloomberg.com/news/articles/2020-07-25/the-supply-chain-to-save-the-world-is-unprepared-for-a-vaccine) points out that it also appeases certain “protectionist governments intent on hobbling international cooperation by exerting sovereignty over supply chains”.

 Following the active ingredient from beginning (DNA synthesis) to end (fill-and-finish into vials) takes on the order of weeks.
-For example, Moderna’s first ever batch of the COVID-19 vaccine was sent off to the National Institutes of Health (NIH) for phase 1 clinical trials 42 days after the design of the vaccine was completed.[^12] However, the final 14 of those 42 days were spent waiting for the fixed-length sterility test experiment to complete.
+For example, Moderna’s first ever batch of the COVID-19 vaccine was sent off to the National Institutes of Health (NIH) for phase 1 clinical trials 42 days after the design of the vaccine was completed.[^12] (The final 14 of those 42 days were spent waiting for the fixed-length sterility test experiment to complete.)

 A note about the relationship between BioNTech and Pfizer: BioNTech is the original developer of several COVID-19 vaccine candidates.
-In March 2020, BioNTech announced a collaboration with Pfizer that involves jointly pursuing clinical trials for the candidates, development of the final vaccine, and all other remaining steps towards global distribution including manufacturing, distribution, finances, and marketing.[^13] Pfizer owns marketing and distribution rights for all but three countries in the world.[^14] Those three exceptions are: Germany and Turkey where BioNTech themselves markets and distributes, and China where [Shanghai Fosun Pharma](https://en.wikipedia.org/wiki/Fosun_Pharma) holds the marketing rights.[^15]
+In March 2020, BioNTech announced a collaboration with Pfizer that involves jointly pursuing clinical trials for the candidates, development of the final vaccine, and all other remaining steps towards global distribution including manufacturing, distribution, finances, and marketing.[^13] Pfizer owns marketing and distribution rights for all but three countries in the world.[^14] Those three exceptions are: Germany and Turkey where BioNTech themselves markets and distributes, and China where [Shanghai Fosun Pharma](https://en.wikipedia.org/wiki/Fosun_Pharma) holds the marketing rights.[^15] Pfizer and BioNTech share gross profits generated outside of China 50:50.[^16]

 Fun fact: BioNTech’s headquarter’s street address is “An der Goldgrube 12” which literally translates to “At the Goldmine 12”.